 In North America, the house wren, Carolina wren, Bewick's wren and cactus wren make regular appearances in bird-friendly backyards in their respective ranges.
-The winter wren is a common garden visitor in Europe.
+Similarly, the winter wren is a common garden visitor in Europe and Asia.
 Wherever these birds are, they are welcome because of their hearty insectivorous appetites, bold songs and inquisitive natures.
 Wrens can even become such regular backyard guests that they may learn to take food from patient birders' hands, a feat that keeps them a perennial favorite among backyard birders.

 How to Attract Wrens

 As with any backyard bird, it is vital to meet critical food, water, shelter and nesting needs in order to attract wrens of any species.

 - Food: Wrens eat primarily insects but will sample berries as well, particularly in the fall and winter when insects are scarcer.
 Avoid using insecticide sprays or removing spider webs where these birds will forage, and plant native berry-producing shrubs as good natural food sources.
 Leaving leaf litter intact will encourage insects for these ground-foragers, and they will also eat snails and slugs.
 At feeders, these curious birds will sample mealworms, peanut butter, peanut hearts and suet, and platform or tray feeders are best for offering these foods.
 Peanut butter and suet can be smeared directly on a tree trunk or branch to offer to wrens, and they will also visit suet feeders.